-Since 2015, the Presidential Task Force on Wildlife Trafficking in 2015 has activated a three-pronged strategy to promote law enforcement, build international cooperation, and reduce demand for illegal wild animals and their parts.
+Since 2015, the Presidential Task Force on Wildlife Trafficking has activated a three-pronged strategy to promote law enforcement, build international cooperation, and reduce demand for illegal wild animals and their parts.
 The U.S. attorney general and secretaries of State and Interior co-chair the task force, which draws upon 17 federal agencies to implement the National Strategy for Combating Wildlife Trafficking.

 In the 2019 fiscal year, the U.S. government planned to spend $114 million to combat wildlife trafficking worldwide, according to the 2020 END Wildlife Trafficking Act Strategic Review.

 “We work with a whole-of-government approach on strategic avenues to stop wildlife trafficking globally,” said Rowena Watson of the State Department’s Bureau of Oceans and International Environmental and Scientific Affairs.

 The loss of iconic species from anywhere in the world affects tourism and takes resources away from countries that need them for their own sustainable development, according to Mary Rowen, senior wildlife adviser for the U.S. Agency for International Development (USAID).
 “We don’t want to lose them for any reason — such loss affects many,” she said.

 Demand for protected species — among them pangolins, elephants and rhinos — drives the illegal and lucrative trade.
 Demand is on the rise in Asia, particularly in China, due to the spending power of a burgeoning middle class.
 “China is definitely at the heart of the problem,” said Watson, who leads a wildlife conservation team at the State Department.